Skip to content

 Ritual AI is a collection of AI products and features, which currently includes:

-• AI Assistant: Helps with generating written content and brainstorming, all by using information from across your Ritual workspace and the web.
+• AI Assistant: Helps with generating written content and brainstorming, by leveraging information from across your Ritual workspace and the web.

-• Document Generation: Generate text across many explorations in a database simultaneously by a pre-configured prompt.
+• Document Generation: Generates text across multiple records in a database simultaneously, based on a pre-configured prompt.

-• Custom Domain Models: Leverage advanced machine learning infrastructure to define and deploy organization-specific AI models securely, ensuring tailored AI capabilities within your workspace.
+• Custom Domain Models: Leverages advanced machine learning infrastructure to define and deploy organization-specific AI models securely, ensuring tailored AI capabilities within your workspace.

-Ritual AI features appear seamlessly in workspaces but leverage technology from several AI subprocessors.
-The list of subprocessors is listed below.
+Ritual AI features appear seamlessly in workspaces but leverage technology from several AI subprocessors (listed below).

 Data Security

-• When sending data to our AI LLM Subprocessors, the data is encrypted in transit using TLS 1.2 or greater, and no Customer Data is used to train the model.
+When sending data to our AI LLM subprocessors, the data is encrypted in transit (TLS 1.2 or greater).
+All subprocessors retain data only as necessary—at most 30 days—before deletion.

-• Only data the user has access to within the specific workspace where Ritual AI is used will be sent to AI LLM Subprocessors to generate the output, meaning that the generated outputs provided to the user will not incorporate any data to which the user did not already have access.
+Only data the user already has permission to view within the specific workspace is sent to AI LLM subprocessors, ensuring that generated outputs never incorporate content to which the user did not already have access.

 Ritual AI Infrastructure